-If not kept under control, airborne contaminants in data centres and server rooms cause a variety of problems from impaired power efficiency to equipment failure.
-Because modern circuit boards and computer chips get smaller and smaller, contaminants more easily cause head crashes and contact intermittence.
+Dust is a collection of fine particles of matters called airborne.
+Deep cleaning of dust and airborne in the data centre and server room helps to prevent a variety of problems; from impaired power efficiency to server equipment failure.
+As modern server circuit boards and computer chips get smaller, dust more easily causes head crashes and contact intermittence.

 Dust and Airbone in the Data Centres